wolfi-dev/wolfictl/pkg/sbom/README.md

 But as time goes on, it's natural for the set to need to grow or change.
 Changing this list should be as simple as:

-1. Modifying the `testArtifacts` string slice as desired.
+1. Modifying the `testTargets` string slice as desired.
 2. Running the tests with `-update-golden-files` in order to generate golden files for any new APKs.
 3. Committing in the repo the changes to both of the above.